A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \subsubsection{Comparison Baselines}

-In \cite{bagherzadeh2021reinforcement}, the authors applied RL using state-of-the-art RL algorithms from the Stable-baselines framework to solve the test case prioritization problem.
-We use this work as a baseline and compare our suggested RL strategies with their configurations.
-The authors also presented the results of three benchmark works RL-BS1 \cite{spieker2017reinforcement}, RL-BS2 \cite{bertolino2020learning}, MART \cite{bertolino20learning} which are similar to their work in \cite{bagherzadeh2021reinforcement}.
-RL-BS1 applies RL on simple history data sets.
-RL-BS2 applies RL Shallow Network, Deep Neural Network and Random Forest implementations on enriched datasets.
+Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} applied DRL using state-of-the-art DRL algorithms from the Stable-baselines framework to solve the test case prioritization problem.
+We use this work as a baseline and compare our suggested DRL strategies with their configurations.
+Bagherzadeh et al.\cite{bagherzadeh2021reinforcement} also presented the results of three benchmark works RL-BS1 \cite{spieker2017reinforcement}, RL-BS2 \cite{bertolino2020learning}, MART \cite{bertolino2020learning}.
+RL-BS1 applies DRL on simple history data sets.
+RL-BS2 applies DRL Shallow Network, Deep Neural Network, and Random Forest implementations on enriched datasets.
 MART is a supervised learning technique for ranking test cases.
 RL-BS1 and RL-BS2 show results with runs containing fewer than five test cases, which can inflate APFD and NRPA values when prioritization is not required.
 MART, as a deep learning technique, has no support for incremental learning \cite{zhang2019incremental} which is important for dealing with frequently changing CI environments.
 We will also compare our results with the mentioned baselines, i.e., RL-BS1, RL-BS2 and MART.